UniCodeSphere/Creal/README.md

 **Creal** is an automated program generator for C. Given a valid C program as the seed, Creal can inject new functions into it and produce new valid programs.
 By default, Creal uses [Csmith](https://github.com/csmith-project/csmith) to produce seed programs.

-🌟Creal🌟 is an automated UB program genertor for C. Given a valid C program, UBGen can mutate it to generate programs containing undefined behaviors.
-For each of the generated UB program, it only contains one kind of undefined behavior at one program location.

 ## Structure of the project

 ```